Ain’t Nobody Like the Peabody I Got

 So when learning about fish evolution (something I studied extensively in college), it pleases the eye to do so.
 Now my special needs son almost NEEDS those bells and whistles to keep his attention.
 Yet, at the Peabody, Damian had fun looking at the skeletons and beautiful displays all afternoon.
 The effectiveness of combining the current species and their evolutionary ancenstral fossils keeps kids engaged and focused.

 There’s a great display in the Great Hall about petrified wood too.
-As you see to the left, it’s the rare “petrified Wood” next to some petrified wood.
+As you see below, it’s the rare “petrified Wood” next to some petrified wood.

 They even have some petrified Araucarian trees here with gem-like cross sections.
 These trees only live in tropical climates on today’s earth, but back in the dino-days they were quite common in what is now North America.